oracle-livelabs/oci/ai-chatbot-ampere/lab1_setup_vcn_compute/lab1_setup_vcn_compute.md

 ### Objectives
 In this lab, you will:
 - Create a virtual cloud network
-- Open ingress ports on public subnet
+- Open ingress ports on the public subnet
-- Create a compute instance inside that VCN
+- Create a compute instance inside of that VCN

 ## Task 1: Sign in to OCI Console and create VCN